vinodpasalkar/ContactsAndroidApp/README.md

 ContactsAppTestcases

-This repo consists a customized automation framework for executing the test cases on Contacts app, the framework uses Serenity BDD libraries for integrating Jbehave, REST-Assured, Selenium and Appium
+This repo consists a customized automation framework for executing the test cases on Contacts app, the framework uses Serenity BDD libraries for integrating Jbehave, REST-Assured, Selenium and Appium.

 Install java

 Install Maven

 Install brew  or home-brew:

 Pre-requisites Installing Appium

 The below commands would install all the appium dependenices to the system

 $ brew install node get node.js